zahranoviana/Microbial-Bioinformatics-101.1-A-Practical-Workshop-for-Whole-Genome-Sequencing-WGS-Data-Analysis/README.md

 4. Getting Familiar with the Command Line

 ### Part II - Quality check of sequences
-1. Installation of nanoplot and fastqc
+1. Installation of nanoplot via conda and quality check for long read sequences
-2. Quality check for long-read sequences (Oxford Nanopore Technologies)
+2. Installation of fastqc via conda and quality check for short read sequences
 3. Quality check for short-read sequences (Illumina)

 ### Part III - Assembly, annotation and data visualization
 1. Assembly of illumina reads using unicycler
 2. Checking the assembly result using quast
 3. Annotation using prokka
-4. Visualization using IGV
+4. Visualization
-5. Visualization using web-based proksee.ca
 __________________________
 ## Let's get things started